-2.2.3.1 Housing Policies
+2.3.1 Housing Policies

 - 1. Policies have been included in this Plan to ensure that: - a.
-There is an adequate supply of land for future residential development; - b.
-A variety of housing options are accommodated to meet the needs of present and future residents, subject to the limitations imposed by servicing and environmental considerations;

-- c.
-The provision of new housing is encouraged to take place in the more built-up areas of the Township, such as hamlets and other traditional areas of settlement. - The Township intends to work with Lanark County to establish affordable housing targets as required by the Provincial Policy Statement. - 3.
+There is an adequate supply of land for future residential development; - A variety of housing options are accommodated to meet the needs of present and future residents, subject to the limitations imposed by servicing and environmental considerations; - c.
+The provision of new housing is encouraged to take place in the more built-up areas of the Township, such as hamlets and other traditional areas of settlement. - 2.
+The Township intends to review the comprehensive Zoning By-Law to implement the housing policies referred to above. - 3.
 The Township intends to monitor the residential land supply and the type and density of housing approved and constructed pursuant to this Plan. - 4.
 Affordable Ownership Housing means either one of the following: - a.
-Housing for which the purchase price results in annual accommodation costs which do not exceed 30% of gross annual household income for Low and Moderate-Income Households; or - b.
+Housing for which the purchase price results in annual accommodation costs which do not exceed 30% of gross annual household income for Low - and Moderate-Income Households; or - b.
 Housing for which the purchase price is at least 10% below the average purchase price of a comparable resale unit in the regional market area.